pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_connections/_index.md

 ##### a)	Using the constructor

 A ConnectionParams object can be created via its constructor in two different ways.
-The first is by creating an instance of the ConnectionParams class using a ConfigParams object containing the connection parameters and their values as input.
+The first is by creating an instance of the ConnectionParams class using as input a ConfigParams object that has the connection parameters and their values.
 The following example explains how to do this:

 {{< tabsection >}}
   Not available